Eran-BA/MoP/README.md

 > **Project status (2025-08-17):** Research prototype.
 The `main` branch implements **ViT-MoP**.
 Although **GPT-MoP** and **Whisper-MoP** are *planned* (concept only; not on `main`).
 Reported metrics here are tiny-smoke sanity checks and **not** conclusive.

-MoP introduces even spatial boolean logic capabilities to Transformers through a novel **Mixture of Products** mechanism.
-This approach enhances spatial reasoning by learning excitatory/inhibitory gating patterns that can realize boolean operations like AND, OR, and NOT over feature representations.
+MoP introduces spatial boolean logic into Transformers through a novel **Mixture of Products** mechanism.
+It operates in the attention score-space: learn excitatory/inhibitory gates that mix per-edge QK score maps (or their softmaxes) to realize boolean operations like AND, OR, and NOT over attention maps, before value aggregation (then re-mask and re-normalize).

 The MoP mechanism is **architecture-agnostic** and has been successfully implemented across multiple modalities:
 - **Vision Transformers (ViT)** - Spatial reasoning for images ✅ *Implemented*